anne-moshyedi/Natural_Language_Processing/README.md

 Check to make sure the files were uploading by running the jupyter notebook- "DICTIONARY_ANNOTATOR.ipynb" in the DictionaryAnnotator folder.

+Note- if you have trouble importing sodaclient when you run the code, make sure that package is located in the site packages folder in anaconda.

 ### 4. Configure Solr
 Navigate to http://localhost:8984/solr/.
 This should be up and running if the Solr installation worked in the previous step.
 From here, create a core called "new_core" within that admin site.
 If you run into any problems here, try creating the core via commandline, using the command "bin/solr create -c new_core".
 This reference can be used for more help https://lucene.apache.org/solr/guide/6_6/solr-cores-and-solr-xml.html.